quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part52_Summary.md

 ---
 #### Efficiency of Dynamic Programming (DP)
 Dynamic programming methods are efficient compared to other methods for solving Markov Decision Processes (MDPs).
-The worst-case time complexity of DP is polynomial in the number of states and actions, \(O(n^k)\), where \(n\) denotes the number of states and \(k\) denotes the number of actions.
-This makes DP exponentially faster than direct policy search, which would require examining each of the \(\text{k}^\text{n}\) policies.
+The worst-case time complexity of DP is polynomial in the number of states and actions,$O(n^k)$, where $ n$denotes the number of states and $ k$denotes the number of actions.
+This makes DP exponentially faster than direct policy search, which would require examining each of the $\text{k}^\text{n}$ policies.

 :p How do dynamic programming methods compare to direct policy search in terms of efficiency?
 ??x
 Dynamic programming (DP) methods are more efficient than direct policy search for solving MDPs.
 Direct policy search must examine every possible policy, which grows exponentially with the number of states and actions, making it impractical even for relatively small state spaces.
-In contrast, DP has a polynomial time complexity in \(n\) (number of states) and \(k\) (number of actions), making it feasible to solve MDPs with millions of states on modern computers.
+In contrast, DP has a polynomial time complexity in $n $(number of states) and $ k$(number of actions), making it feasible to solve MDPs with millions of states on modern computers.

 ```java
 // Pseudocode for a simple value iteration algorithm